Nukepayload2/ExcelVbNetScripts/README.md

 The second part will become the body of a function.
 The function will be invoked later.

+#### Dealing with parameters
+Your script can accept parameters passed by callers.
+To reduce compilation time, each parameter is an `Object`.
+You'll need to convert them to your expected types before using them.

 ### #R directive
 **Important: This feature is not implemented at this time.**

 #### Assembly reference
 Adds assembly references in your code snippet.

-For example, `#R "WindowsBase.dll"` will search for the `WindowsBase.dll` in the current assembly load context and let your code snippet reference it.
+For example, `#R Assembly "WindowsBase.dll"` will search for the `WindowsBase.dll` in the current assembly load context and let your code snippet reference it.

 #### File reference
 Adds a VB source file to the project of your code snippet.

-For example, `#R "C:\Program.vb"` will add `C:\Program.vb` to your code snippet's project.
+For example, `#R Source "C:\Program.vb"` will add `C:\Program.vb` to your code snippet's project.

 #### NuGet package reference
 Adds a NuGet package to the project of your code snippet.

 For example, `#R NuGet "System.Runtime.CompilerServices.Unsafe"` will add NuGet package `System.Runtime.CompilerServices.Unsafe` to your code snippet's project.

+#### Workload reference
+This feature is used to reference Windows Desktop assemblies.
+- `#R Workload "Windows Forms"` references Windows Forms.
+- `#R Workload "WPF"` references Windows Presentation Foundation.
+- WinUI is not supported, because it requires adding dynamically compiled Windows RT resources and source generators to your script.

 #### Restrictions
 It must be placed before any `Option` or `Imports` statements.

+## Caching strategy
+We cache up to `100` assemblies for each different script.

+When the cache is full, it removes the least recently used script and unloads the assembly load context.

+Based on this strategy, we recommend using parameters in your script instead of dynamically generating code.

 ## Limitations
-### Top-level code is based on text transformation
+### Special syntaxes are based on text transformation
-The current implementation of "top-level code" is not based on VB language features.
+The current implementation of special syntaxes are not based on VB language features.
 It's based on text transformation in formula functions.
 Although it supports the `Imports` statement at the beginning of the code, it could have unexpected behavior when the code contains preprocessor directives before `Imports` statements.
+Line numbers and text spans of the source code are also broken.

 Resolution:
-Switch to ModVB when it supports top-level code.
+Switch to ModVB when it supports these syntaxes.